Bridging the Gap Between Agile and Change Management: Key Principles for Success

 At the lower end of the maturity curve, the Portfolio Change Manager may spend most of the time scoping for change resources, managing delivery, managing change professionals and liaising with key stakeholders.
 These are absolutely necessary activities.
 However, to really move up the strategic ladder the Portfolio Change Manager also needs to be able to influence the planning of the initiative portfolio versus only focusing on the delivery end of the curve.

-In most organizations the PMO is tasked with managing the initiative investment and planning process.
+In most organisations the PMO is tasked with managing the initiative investment and planning process.
 Most would refer to strategic objectives and goals and through this define the overall slate of initiatives for the coming year.
 Key data used include financial targets, initiative benefits, initiative resourcing and investment cost, and timing.
 The Portfolio Change Manager is often not involved in this process at all, or best, invited for comments around ‘change saturation’ or ‘change collision’ that are not substantiated by hard data.

 To be at the decision table in planning effectively for change, the Portfolio Change Manager needs to be equipped with data to aid insight and decision making.
 How?
 By building an integrated view of change impacts.
-Currently, a lot of organizations still use a series of disjointed spreadsheets to try and articulate the change impacts across initiatives.
+Currently, a lot of organisations still use a series of disjointed spreadsheets to try and articulate the change impacts across initiatives.
 The problem with this is is that:

 1. The data is based on a person’s judgment in terms of whether an initiative has high, medium or low impacts, and not linked to structured impact assessments